• Skip to primary navigation

 Ready and on the table in 20 minutes, this Easy Salmon Stir Fry is a hit any night of the week, but particularly on those busy weeknights.

 My kids also can't get enough of teriyaki salmon and noodles.
-This is a great dish for not only upping their 5-a-day veg count, but it also gets oily fish into their diets too.
+It's not only full of veggies but also provides a serving of that all important oily fish.

 Jump to: